Synthetixio/SIPs/content/sccp/sccp-400.md

 <!--The motivation is critical for SCCPs that want to update variables within Synthetix.
 It should clearly explain why the existing variable is not incentive aligned.
 SCCP submissions without sufficient motivation may be rejected outright.-->

-The main motivation is to configure the system to incentivize a new integrator Ezbot to provide more volume to perps v3.
+The main motivation is to configure the system as to incentivize the new integrator, Ezbot, to provide bring volume to perps v3.

 ## Copyright